RavensbourneWebMedia/Web-development-workshop/sessions/week-06.md

 1. Hang your drafts on the wall
 2. Grab a pen and some post-its
-3. Let's *critique* each other's work
+3. Let's *critique* each other's drafts

 ![](https://raw.githubusercontent.com/RavensbourneWebMedia/WEB14104/master/sessions/assets/wireframes-critique.jpg)